-SEASALT (South EAst Students Autonomously Living Together) was founded in spring 2018 to create affordable, high quality housing for students run by students.
+SEASALT (South East Students Autonomously Living Together) was founded in spring 2018 following students union elections at The University of Sussex and feasibility discussions in Brighton.
+Our goal was to create affordable, high quality housing for students run by students.

 A core working group was formed made up of students from both the University of Brighton and the University of Sussex.
 Members came from a variety of different courses including International Development, Law, Neuroscience and Cyber Security.

 “Our vision is of a student led initiative for affordable housing, democratic living and long term sustainability”